anupamjhabbl/realtime-location-tracker/README.md

   - Each entry is marked as **pending sync** until successfully uploaded to the remote server.

 - **Reliable Remote Sync**
-  - The **LocationSyncService** automatically syncs unsynced data when the network is available.
+  - The **LocationSyncService** automatically syncs unsynced data when the network is available on every 2 minute interval.
   - After a successful POST request, entries are **marked as synced** in the database.
   - Network awareness ensures that syncing is paused offline and resumes automatically online.